Augusta02/assessment_meritinc/README.md

 ## Dataset

 Using the  [**LoveDA**](https://www.kaggle.com/datasets/growinfame/loveda) dataset, publicly available remote sensing benchmark containing aerial images of both urban and rural scenes in China
-Each image is 1024x1024 pixels and coms with a full pixel-level annotation mask covering seven land cover classes.
+Each image is 1024x1024 pixels and comes with a full pixel-level annotation mask covering seven land cover classes.

 | Class Index | Class Name
 | ------ | ------